 2015 – Art History TA and Gallery Manager, West Texas A&M University

-2014 – Gallery Manager, Dord Fitz Formal Gallery, West Texas A&M University, Canyon, TX.
+2014 – Gallery Manager, Dord Fitz Formal Gallery, West Texas A&M University, Canyon, TX

-2025 – (Upcoming October 25th): The Grotesque Enframing, Dasha Board Gallery, Dallas, Texas
+2025 – The Grotesque Enframing, 2720 Gallery (Artfuss Gallery), Dallas, Texas

 2017 – Analogy, Dord Fitz Gallery, Canyon, Texas